Location: Remote

 Applications will be reviewed on a rolling basis.
 Due to the expected volume of applications, only shortlisted applicants will be contacted.
 If you don’t hear from us within 15 working days from the advertisement closing date, please know that your application was not considered.

-Closing date: April 25, 2026 | Location: Kenya, Ethiopia, Sudan (Remote)
+Deadline: June 16, 2026 | Location: Tanzania, Rwanda, Kenya, Ethiopia, Sudan & Uganda